gaganmaheshwari/blog-webjeda/_posts/2016-01-12-how-to-add-form-option-to-jekyll-websites.md

 ---
 title: Make a Contact Form in Jekyll Website
-desc: Normal forms will not work on Jekyll blog or Github pages website.
-Because, forms normally use ``php`` code to send emails.
-You have to use something that works for a static website.
-I have given a simple solution for such problems.
+desc: Contact form in Jekyll should be different than normal php forms because Jekyll doesn't support php.
+Jekyll blog is static, so we should use forms that work for static sites.
+Here is a simple form that works on any Jekyll blog.
 keywords: form in Jekyll, form in Jekyll blog, form in a static website, formspree
 author: sharathdt
 tags: Jekyll Web-Design